 What type of dryer do I currently have?

-The biggest mistake customers make when ordering a new dryer is selecting the incorrect fuel source for their laundry room.
+The biggest mistake customers make when ordering a new dryer is selecting the incorrect fuel source for their washers and dryers.
 Don't assume anything!
 Some homes may have a gas cooking stove and gas hot water heater, but the previous homeowner never switched the dryer from electric to gas.

 How to check for if I have an electric dryer